IRIS Kharg: Sinking

-At 2:25 a.m. on 2 June 2021, Kharg was internationally known as being on fire, and sank near Jask in the Gulf of Oman at approximately 8:30 a.m.
+As of 2:25 a.m. on 2 June 2021, Kharg was on fire and sank near Jask in the Gulf of Oman at approximately 8:30 a.m.
 All 400 crew were rescued, with 33 reported injured.
 The ship was reported to have been several days into a training mission.

 The ship sank in a region of sensitive waterways around the Strait of Hormuz through which about 20% of the world oil trade passes, and where there have been accusations of attacks on ships of enemies Iran and Israel, with Israel attacking a dozen Iranian oil tankers bound for Syria in violation of an oil embargo, since late 2019, and Iran reported to have attacked ships with limpet mines.
 Iran did not immediately give the cause of the sinking, but a fire was reported to have started in the ship's engine room at approximately 11:00 a.m. on 1 June.
 Satellite footage shows its wreck, having sunk in shallow waters, lying on its starboard side, with the bottom of the hull above water, and with much of the hull, port bridge wing, helo hangar, and flight deck visible from above.